jenkinsci/device-watcher-plugin/README.md

 ## Future Goals

 1. Allow two types of scans, ICMP and TCP Syn
 2. Allow the scan to happen on any slave.
-(Useful for an embeeded device connected to a slave)
+(Useful for an embedded device connected to a slave)
-3. Build step to fail builds if a device isint available
+3. Build step to fail builds if a device isin't available

-## Known Issues

-1. Currently this plugin fails when Jenkins is behind a proxy.
-   TCP Syn update should fix this.